othaderek/RestAPI/README.md

 ## Description:

 This is an example of a basic Rest API using MongoDB on the backend.
 Will implement OAuth2 next.
-Here at are the steps taken.
+Here are the steps I've taken.

 ## Directions